joejeadoodee/LTO-Information-Management-System/README.md

 Some notes first.
 Most of the content of the server are AI generated boiler plate, further testing is required.
 The client side front-end still needs to be done.
+Also, if nageexit agad ung server instance sa inyo, most likely merong kumukuha ng localhost:5000.
+Hanapin nyo lang kung alin sya (in my case docker ung kumukuha) tapos iclose nyo.

 ```js
 // Sorry guys magulo code ko huhu chat na lang kayo if may tanong kau